jettmarks/clueRide-angular/clueride/src/main/webapp/js/gameState/README.md

 Game State Module
 ====
-There multiple States being tracked:
+There are multiple States being tracked:

 1. Preparation State - Before play begins, different players take different paths to begin playing; this state occurs prior to the game's start; multiple actors involved.
 2. Outing State - tracks server-side the team's progress on a course as it is run on a given date.